ParAlg/gbbs/docs/introduction.md

-The Graph-Based Benchmark Suite (GBBS) is an active research project to build *provably-efficient, scalable, single-machine* implementations of *fundamental* graph algorithms.
-Our approach is to design *simple* codes that rely on high-level functional APIs that have well-defined cost-bounds in terms of the work-depth model.
+The Graph-Based Benchmark Suite (GBBS) is an active research project to build *provably-efficient, scalable, single-machine* implementations for a broad set of *fundamental* graph problems.
+Our approach is to design *simple* algorithm implementations that rely on high-level functional grpah and vertex primitives that have well-defined cost-bounds in the work-depth model.
 The project is in development at both CMU and MIT, and has been used to implement over 20 problems so far.

 ## Getting Started
 This part of the site provides instructions for installing, compiling, and